-There is no better way to connect with the natural surroundings of your destination than a good, old-fashioned stomp through the wilderness.
+There is no better way to get back to nature and really discover your destination than by exploring the wilderness.

-But some travellers think they can trek out into the scrub without adequate preparation, but this is always a huge mistake.
+Some travelers think they can trek out into the scrub without adequate preparation, but this is always a huge mistake.
 Even the most hardened hikers adequately prepare before setting off for a hike, and you should too.

-Before you set on your trek – whether it's a short day hike or multi day trek – it's important to set yourself up with the right equipment.
+Before you set on your trek – whether it's a short day hike or multi day trek – it's important to set yourself up with the right hiking equipment.

-Once you have your essentials, there are a few extra bits and pieces that could help you along the way, depending on your dedication and also the length/danger level of the trip.
+Once you have your essentials, there are a few extra bits and pieces that could help you along the way, depending on the length and level of danger of the trail you are walking or hiking.

-A good pack is vital for a safe trip – but it is also a question of equipment vs. mobility.
-You want a pack that will suit your requirements, but also make sure you aren't too weighed down by your backpack so you are free to move and walk without hurting yourself.
+A good pack is vital for a safe trip – but it is also a question of equipment versus mobility.
+You want a pack what will suit your requirements, but also make sure you aren't too weighed down by your backpack so you are free to move and walk without hurting yourself.

 If you are planning a trek, short or long, you already have an idea of where you will be – make sure that at least one other person knows this too.